Gail Hanson

 Gail G. Hanson, born 22 February 1947 in Dayton, Ohio is an American experimental particle physicist.

 Career

 Hanson received her PhD from Massachusetts Institute of Technology in 1973.
-She spent sixteen years at SLAC, first as a research assistant and then as a permanent staff member.
+She spent sixteen years at SLAC National Accelerator Laboratory, first as a research assistant and then as a permanent staff member.
 Whilst there, Hanson participated in the discovery of the J/psi meson and tau lepton.
 Her work led to the first evidence for quark jet production in electron-positron annihilation, for which she was awarded the 1996 Panofsky Prize with Roy Schwitters.

 In 2002 she was appointed Distinguished Professor of Physics at the University of California, Riverside.